Theomat/sbsur/README.md

 In Python, multithreading is organised around a Global Interpreter Lock (GIL).
 In the case of CPU bound tasks such as ours, the GIL is never released.
 However in Cython one can use the `nogil` qualifier to express that the GIL is not required, this qualifier add constraints on the development.
 We did not use the `nogil` qualifier in this project, to use this qualifier, the code should be ported to C++ since it entails that Python objects should not be modified.
 Note that the code can't be made completely GIL-free since we use a python callback.

  Instead you can use `multiprocessing`, each process will have its own GIL so you will benefit from performances improvements.
 Furthermore, except for the GIL, the code has been designed to not use global locks.

+## Possible improvements

+- (+ Speed - Memory) Move everything to C++.

+- (+ Speed + Memory) Batch the calls to the Python callback `get_logprobs`, this requires a bit of additional memory.

+- (- Speed - Memory) Since it is often the case the in `ur_get_logprobs` the log probs are re computed, instead directly compute them in a provided buffer, thus removing the need for the `double* logprobs` array in `ur_node_t`.
+Though this might cost some speed.